xiongma/roberta-wwm-base-distill/README.md

 # A Roberta-ext-wwm-base Distillation Model

-This is a chinese Roberta wwm distillation model which was distilled from roberta-ext-wwm-large by roberta-ext-wwm-large.
+This is a chinese Roberta wwm distillation model which was distilled from roberta-ext-wwm-base by roberta-ext-wwm-large.
 The large model and base model are from this [github](https://github.com/ymcui/Chinese-BERT-wwm), thanks for his contribution.

 ## Based On